richwps/semanticproxy/SemanticProxy/README.txt

 PreloadFiles:
 Specifies RDF data to be loaded at system start; Is only done when there is a clean db.
 	WPS:             A file that contains RDF information on a WPS
 	Process:         A file that contains RDF information on a process
+	ReplaceableHost: Attribute; Contains wildcard string to be replaced with the host name

 HTTPEndpoints:
 Specifies urls for specialized resources